opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.PolarToCart(magnitude, angle, x, y, angleInDegrees=0)-> None

-    :param magnitude: Source floating-point array of magnitudes of 2D vectors.
-It can be an empty matrix ( ``=Mat()`` ).
-In this case, the function assumes that all the magnitudes are =1.
-If it is not empty, it must have the same size and type as  ``angle`` .
+    :param magnitude: input floating-point array of magnitudes of 2D vectors; it can be an empty matrix (``=Mat()``), in this case, the function assumes that all the magnitudes are =1; if it is not empty, it must have the same size and type as ``angle``.

-    :param angle: Source floating-point array of angles of 2D vectors.
+    :param angle: input floating-point array of angles of 2D vectors.

-    :param x: Destination array of x-coordinates of 2D vectors.
-It has the same size and type as  ``angle``.
+    :param x: output array of x-coordinates of 2D vectors; it has the same size and type as ``angle``.

-    :param y: Destination array of y-coordinates of 2D vectors.
-It has the same size and type as  ``angle``.
+    :param y: output array of y-coordinates of 2D vectors; it has the same size and type as ``angle``.

-    :param angleInDegrees: When it is true, the input angles are measured in degrees.
-Otherwise. they are measured in radians.
+    :param angleInDegrees: when true, the input angles are measured in degrees, otherwise, they are measured in radians.

 The function ``polarToCart`` calculates the Cartesian coordinates of each 2D vector represented by the corresponding elements of ``magnitude`` and ``angle`` :